Common kingfisher: Feeding

 A challenge for any diving bird is the change in refraction between air and water.
 The eyes of many birds have two foveae (the fovea is the area of the retina with the greatest density of light receptors), and a kingfisher can switch from the main central fovea to the auxiliary fovea when it enters water; a retinal streak of high receptor density which connects the two foveae allows the image to swing temporally as the bird drops onto the prey.
 The egg-shaped lens of the eye points towards the auxiliary fovea, enabling the bird to maintain visual acuity underwater.
 Because of the positions of the foveae, the kingfisher has monocular vision in air, and binocular vision in water.
 The underwater vision is not as a sharp as in air, but the ability to judge the distance of moving prey is more important than the sharpness of the image.

 Each cone cell of a bird's retina contains an oil droplet that may contain carotenoid pigments.
 These droplets enhance color vision and reduce glare.
 Aquatic kingfishers have high numbers of red pigments in their oil droplets; the reason red droplets predominate is not understood, but the droplets may help with the glare or the dispersion of light from particulate matter in the water.

 Status

 This species has a large range, with an estimated global extent of occurrence of 10,000,000 km2.
 It has a large population, including an estimated 160,000–320,000 individuals in Europe alone.
 Global population trends have not been quantified, but populations appear to be stable so the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations).
 For these reasons, the species is evaluated as "least concern".

+In culture

+With the help of a Motifs Advisory Group, the Governing Council of the European Central Bank selected the "kingfisher in a waterfall or runpool" as a potential front motif for the 2020s redesign of the 10€ banknote, with the reverse featuring the building of the European Commission.